 If you get the diffuser, use it right.
 Don’t throw the chlorine tablets in the water directly.
 It’d be best to place them in the diffuser and apply it.
 It will prevent liner damage.

-But don’t forget to get the pool pump fixed or replaced as soon as possible.
+So, it’d be best to get the pool pump fixed or replaced as soon as possible.
 Your swimming pool shouldn’t stay without a pool pump for long, a week utmost.
-If it was to remain without it for more than a week, you might need to drain the pool and add fresh water to extend its freshness.
+If it remained without it for more than a week, you might need to drain the pool and add fresh water to extend its freshness.

 Also, refrain from opening the swimming pool for swimming when the pool pump is down.
 That will save you from the tedious shock after swimming and prevent the water from getting dirty quickly.
 If you have a pool cover, you can cover it and maintain it as it waits.